-Math Lab will provide additional support and practice for students enrolled in a credit bearing math course.
-Instructional time will be used to reteach and review concepts.
-Individual focus will be provided based on the student's needs.
+English Lab will provide additional support, specially designed reading instruction and skill practice for students enrolled in a credit bearing English course.
+Instructional time will also be used to reteach and review concepts.

-Career Management 1 (9501)
+Career Management 1 (9501) 1 credit

 Instruction about knowing yourself, relating your personal skills, aptitudes and abilities to career decisions, developing an awareness of needed job skills and work opportunities, developing relationships at work, handling stress, getting and keeping a job, handling money and becoming a contributing member of the community.
 For 11th and 12th grade students; 10th graders if room available.